PSHE & Citizenship

 · Studying current affairs both locally, nationally and internationally such as environmental concerns, areas of conflict.

-· Whole school focus activities eg: Mental Health Awareness Day, Anti-Bullying Week, Black History Fortnight, Parliament Week, Internet Safety Week and Healthy Eating Week.
+· Whole school focus activities eg: Mental Health Awareness Day, Anti-Bullying Week, Black History Month, Parliament Week, Internet Safety Week, Road Safety Week and Healthy Eating Week.

 · Outdoor days which are used to incorporate the virtues explored in PSHE and Citizenship eg: leadership, problem solving skills, collaboration and resilience.

-· Displays in all of the classrooms celebrate our teaching of the topics and the children’s work.
+· Displays around school which celebrate our teaching of the topics and the children’s work.

-PSHE and Citizenship are not taught in isolation.
-The lessons we teach and opportunities we offer are designed to inspire the children to take issues on board, develop leadership qualities and make a positive difference to our ever-changing modern world.
+The lessons we teach and opportunities we offer are designed to inspire the children to discuss issues important to them, to develop leadership qualities and to make a positive difference in our ever-changing modern world.